robgraessle/VMC_Help/AIE/FIR_TDM/README.md

 Each kernel requires storage for all taps and all channels it is required to operate on.

+#### SSR
+This parameter specifies the number of input (or output) paths and must be of the form 2^N, where N is a non-negative integer.

 #### Saturation mode
 Describes the selection of saturation to be applied during the shift down stage of processing.